BetterWayElectronics/secure-wireguard-implementation/README.md

 Thus it will be: `You ---> VPS1 ---> VPS2 ---> Internet`.

 On VPS1, create a second wireguard interface, `wg1` and generate a new set of public and private keys with `wg genkey | tee privatekey | wg pubkey > publickey`.
-So start with `nano /etc/wireguard/wg1.conf`.
-Within that interface file insert the following (Note, the IP address does not have to be on a different subnet, remember, this interface is essentially another client):
+You do this by making `nano /etc/wireguard/wg1.conf`.
+Within this interface file insert the following (Note, the IP address does not have to be on a different subnet, remember, this interface is essentially just another client):

 -   `[Interface]`
 -   `Address = 10.0.0.4/24`